Orioles use 9th-inning walk to beat depleted Marlins 8-7

 But not a good night.
 After Miami starter Jordan Holloway failed to get out of the third inning, six relievers followed.
 With Garcia unavailable, Okert (0-1) stumbled in the ninth.

 Cedric Mullins drew a leadoff walk, advanced on a wild pitch and took third on a sacrifice bunt.
-Two intentional walks followed to load the bases for McKenna, who looked at a wide pitch on a 3-2 count.
+Two intentional walks followed to load the bases for McKenna, who looked at a low pitch on a 3-2 count.

+Those kind of things are bound to happen to a team without its starting center fielder, no closer and with all of its focus on building for the future.

+“Trading a player of Starling’s caliber is always difficult but you have to think of the future of the Marlins,” Ng said.
+“It was difficult on a lot different fronts but I think we are happy with the return.”

 After Baltimore used an unearned run and an RBI single by Maikel Franco to tie it in the eighth, Tanner Scott (4-4) held Miami in check in the ninth.